Tag Archives: Croatian

 Angelo Varricchio

-Born 1893 near Naples, Italy.
+Born 1892 near Naples, Italy.
 Migrated to US 1910.
 Tailor.
 Joined the IWW and the syndicalist Federazione Socialista Italiana in Utica, New York; secretary of FSI branch.
+Arrested 1916 for protesting trial of Carlo Tresca.
 Arrested November 11, 1918 and December 18, 1918 after a music teacher adjacent to his workplace reported him for “seditious utterances.”
 Deported to Italy March 27, 1919.

 INS file 54517/90; CPC busta 5327